 Researches domains and sub-tracks focus:

-Interested presenters should submit an abstract of at least 300 words but not exceeding 500 words, in English, by 17 July
+Interested presenters should submit an abstract of at least 300 words but not exceeding 500 words, in English, by 30 July (postponed)

 A scientific on-line publication (that will be available as open-source) will be published by REsilienceLAB.